 Two State Solution

-Nearly 400,000 Jewish settlers are currently living in the West Bank along with 2.8 million Palestinians.
+As of 2019, there were some 600,000 to 750,000 illegal settlers living in about 150 settlements across the West Bank and East Jerusalem.
+Nearly 400,000 Jewish settlers were living in the West Bank along with 2.8 million Palestinians.
 Another 200,000 Israelis live in East Jerusalem, an area claimed by Palestinians.
 The government of Israel stopped building any official new settlements in 1992, according to Israeli monitoring group Peace Now.
 That, however, did not stop the construction of unauthorized settlements in the West Bank.
 According to UN Human Rights Office, more than 100 unauthorized Jewish outposts with thousands of housing units have been erected in existing settlements in the last 25 years without the formal approval of the Israeli authorities.

 Donald Trump said 15 February 2017 that a peace deal between Israel and Palestine can be a one-state or two-state solution as long as both sides agree on it.
 "The United States will encourage a peace and really a great peace deal," Trump said during a news conference with Israeli Prime Minister Benjamin Netanyahu in Washington Trump also said that Washington was working to move the US embassy in Israel from Tel Aviv to Jerusalem.
 "I would like to see that happen.
 We are looking at it very very strongly.
 We are looking at it with great care.
 Let’s see what happens."